Lephalale

-Lephalale, also known as Ellisras, is a coal mining town in the Limpopo province of South Africa immediately east of the Waterberg Coalfield.
+Lephalale, formerly known as Ellisras, is a coal mining town in the Limpopo province of South Africa immediately east of the Waterberg Coalfield.
 The town was established as Ellisras in 1960 and named after Patrick Ellis and Piet Erasmus who settled on a farm there in the 1930s.
 In 2002, Ellisras was renamed Lephalale by the provincial government of Limpopo, after the main river that crosses the municipality.
-Lephalale is divided into three main subsections, Ellisras, Onverwacht and Marapong.
 Lephalale is derived from the setswana language meaning "to flow".

 History

 1550 to 1750

 Late Iron Age cattle posts belonging to the Letsibogo ceramic facies have been found in the area.
 Some rock engravings at Nelsonkop have been recorded.

 1930s

-The name Ellisras origins from a combination of the surnames of Patric Ellis and Piet Erasmus who settled in the 1930s on the farm Waterkloof 502LQ.
+The name Ellisras originates from a combination of the surnames of Patric Ellis and Piet Erasmus who settled in the 1930s on the farm Waterkloof 502LQ.
 Since the opening of the main route between Vaalwater and Stockpoort during 1929 a railway bus stop developed on the farm.
 The central function of the newly established nodes became more evident and other facilities such as schools, churches and shops were established on the farm.
 Subdivision of the farm started and due to the specific locality of the river, all newly created portions have a river frontage which had a definite influence on the urban form/shape of Ellisras today.